-In his return to Walt Disney Concert Hall, Bernstein's MASS with Maestro Gustavo Dudamel and Director Elkhanah Pulitzer marks his fifth collaboration with the Los Angeles Philharmonic in the past three seasons.
-Previous LA Phil engagements include the role of the Officer in Annie Gosfield’s and Yuval Sharon’s world premiere War of the Worlds; Goethe in Louis Andriessen’s world premiere Theatre of the World, released on Nonesuch Records; Rand Steiger’s and Yuval Sharon’s performance installation Nimbus; and covering Ryan McKinny as the Singer/Actor in Night and Dreams: A Schubert & Beckett Recital.
+As a soloist with the Los Angeles Philharmonic, David performed Bernstein's MASS with Maestro Gustavo Dudamel and Director Elkhanah Pulitzer; the world premieres of Annie Gosfield’s and Yuval Sharon’s War of the Worlds and Louis Andriessen’s Theatre of the World, released on Nonesuch Records; Rand Steiger’s and Yuval Sharon’s performance installation Nimbus; and covered Ryan McKinny as the Singer/Actor in Night and Dreams: A Schubert & Beckett Recital.

 His relationship with the experimental opera company The Industry began as the mad doctor Jameson in Yuval’s Hopscotch and continued with Buck Barrow in McIntosh and Rice’s world premiere Bonnie and Clyde, Ludovico in Akiho’s and Sharon’s Galileo, and several new works developed through their First Take series.

 David also collaborated on world premieres with the LA Opera as Atzuko in Guerrerio’s ¡Figaro!
 (90210) (and later in his Off-Broadway and New York debut), the Los Angeles Master Chorale as King David in Kirchner’s Songs of Ascent, the USC Fischer Museum in Parola’s infinite self, and Loyola New Orleans in Skelton’s Letters to Santa.